-There are different traditional checkouts with different pros and cons:
+There are different self-checkouts with various approaches.
+All these approaches have their unique pros and cons:

 Some convenience stores have already been using self-checkout machines in their stores for a few years.
 They have some advantages: